-We continue to grow by drawing on the wisdom of the ages, the inner spark of our own spirit, and thoughtful conversation with others.
+We believe that the spiritual journey is a lifelong process.
+Support and participation in community is essential.
+The challenges of our contemporary society are ever new and changing.
+Boundaries of knowledge and of inspiration continue to expand.
+We grow by drawing on the wisdom of the ages, the inner spark of our own spirit, and thoughtful conversation with others.

-We have worship and learning every Sunday, 10-11am.
+Worship and learning every Sunday, 10-11am.

 Your family is invited to join in the exploration and celebration.
 We’re delighted to have you with us!